nextauthjs/next-auth/www/docs/configuration/databases.md

 ## Supported databases

-NextAuth.js uses TypeORM as the default database adapter, but only some databases are supported.
+NextAuth.js uses TypeORM as the default database adapter, but only some databases supported by TypeORM are supported by NextAuth.js (as custom logic for creating indexes and date/time handling is required).

 :::tip
 When configuring your database you also need to install an appropriate **node module** for your database.